The Best Headphones in Every Style, for Every Budget

 The Stellia does not have a warm sound, but its bronze coloring imparts a warm aesthetic.
 The full-grain leather on the headband is soft and cushy, and the yoke is made from solid aluminum as opposed to carbon fiber on the Utopia.
 It's a very comfortable headphone.
 With an impedance of 35 Ohms and sensitivity of 106dB, the Stellia is easy to drive.
 Coupled with its closed-back design, this makes the Stellia an option for on-the-go use.
 We like to pair the Stellia with a Black Dragon Premium Cable for a musical sound with some warmth and fullness.

 The Stellia is one of our favorite headphones for classical and jazz.
+Click here to read our full review of the Stellia.

 Our #1 Best Seller